 Hindus believe that the departed wander in a realm between heaven and earth (‘Pitru Lok’).
-Here they are restless and still attached to worldliness (‘Maya’).
+Here, they are restless and still attached to worldliness (‘Maya’).
 The prayers and ritual offerings during Pitru Paksha free the souls and help them transition towards ‘Brahmaloka’ or heaven.

-Pitru Paksha - History
+Pitru Paksha timeline

 Herbert Spencer, the English philosopher-scientist, wrote in 'Principles of Sociology' that ancestor worship was the root of every religion.